Climate change in Washington: Electricity

 The available electricity supply could also be affected by climate change.
 Peak stream flows are in the summer.
 Snowpack is likely to melt earlier in the future due to increased temperatures, thus shifting the peak stream flow to late winter and early spring, with decreased summer stream flow.
 This would result in an increased availability of electricity in the early spring, when demand is dampened, and a decreased availability in the summer, when the demand may be highest.
 The economic impact from climate change in Washington could seriously alter the finances of the state.
 The Northwest Power and Conservation Council predictions for the future of hydropower are grim.
 The state generates $777 million in gains from power sales.
 However, by 2020 they expect to see this fall to a deficit of $169 million and by 2040 a deficit of $730 million.
 These numbers understate the production shortfalls for the state because the number of air-conditioners were kept constant at current levels.
 A recent assessment on climate change in Washington done by researchers from Oregon State University has published estimates that a revenue impact of 5% or less ($165 million).

 Hydropower is more susceptible to climate change impacts than other sources of electricity, so consumers may be subject to greater rate increases than consumers in other states.

 Washington residents have low costs for electricity due to only a few electricity companies being investor-driven.
-In 2006, Washington residents paid 6.82 cents per kWh, compared to the national average, which was 8.9 cents per kWh.
+In 2006, Washington residents paid 6.82 cents per kilowatt-hour (kWh), compared to the national average, which was 8.9 cents per kWh.
 Most of Washington's power companies charge only to break even.
 Thus, while prices may rise in Washington, they may still be comparable to other states in the US.

 Climate change will also affect how the state purchases electricity.
 During the summer months, Washington sells electricity to states such as California and Arizona because prices for their states is high in these seasons.
 During the winter months, Washington purchases electricity from these states because of the state's need for increased heating and lighting.
 Therefore, increased temperatures in the summer months will alter the selling of electricity to these states and cause the state to lose money.